Consensus Capacity of Noisy Broadcast Channels: Introduction

 There is an extensive literature in information theory on communication in the presence of external adversaries, both passive~\cite{Wyner75,CsiszarK78} and active~\cite{BlackwellBT59,BlackwellBT60,Wolfowitz59,CsiszarN88} (also see surveys~\cite{BlochB11,PoorS17,LapidothN98}).
-More closely related to the present work are those on communication when the users are byzantine~\cite{JaggiLKHKM07,HeY13,KosutTT14,KosutK16,KosutK18,SangwanBDP19a,SangwanBDP19b,SangwanBDP21}.
-Our setup can also be thought of as one in the line of works in cryptography which use stochastic resources (channels and sources) not controlled by the users to realize cryptographic tasks such as privacy amplification~\cite{BennettBR88,Maurer91,AhlswedeC93,Maurer93,BennettBCM95,CsiszarN00,Maurer03a,Maurer03b,CsiszarN04}, oblivious transfer (and secure computation, in general)~\cite{CrepeauK88,CrepeauMW05,Wullschleger09,IshaiKOPSW11}, and commitment~\cite{DamgardKS99,WinterNI03,RanellucciTWW11} with information theoretic security.
-Here we realize (byzantine-robust) ``reliable noiseless broadcast'' from a noisy broadcast channel.
-Unlike byzantine consensus protocols over private links, which typically require several rounds of interaction (leading to poor throughput in applications), ours is a one-way setup (like~\cite{GargIKOS15,AgrawalIKNPPR21}), where the only means of communication is via the broadcast channel and we exploit the non-trivial correlations in the output signals induced by the channel to achieve consensus.
+More closely related to the present work are those on communication when the users are byzantine~\cite{JaggiLKHKM07,HeY13,KosutTT14,KosutK16,KosutK18,SangwanBDP19a,SangwanBDP24a,SangwanBDP24b}.
+Our setup can also be thought of as one in a line of works in cryptography which use stochastic resources (channels and sources) not controlled by the users to realize, with information theoretic security, cryptographic tasks such as privacy amplification~\cite{BennettBR88,Maurer91,AhlswedeC93,Maurer93,BennettBCM95,CsiszarN00,Maurer03a,Maurer03b,CsiszarN04}, oblivious transfer (and secure computation, in general)~\cite{CrepeauK88,CrepeauMW05,Wullschleger09,IshaiKOPSW11}, and commitment~\cite{DamgardKS99,WinterNI03,RanellucciTWW11}.
+The works which are closest to the present work are~\cite{FitziWW04,NarayananPSW23} which study communication with byzantine consensus when the users have access to a distributed source and they are connected by private noiseless pairwise communication links.
+The model here differs in two respects -- instead of a distributed source, we consider a noisy broadcast channel, and there are no private links between the users.
+The only means of communication is via the broadcast channel.
+Thus, ours is a non-interactive one-way setup like~\cite{GargIKOS15,AgrawalIKNPPR21}.
+This precludes the type of protocols used in~\cite{FitziWW04,NarayananPSW23}.